-Some universities require new doctoral students to be initially registered for an MPhil, before eventually transferring to the status of a PhD candidate.
+The PhD upgrade is when new doctoral students who are initially registered for an MPhil transfer to the status of a PhD candidate.
 The process is common in the UK, but sometimes occurs in other countries too.
 It usually involves a formal exam or ‘upgrade viva’ towards the end of the first year.

-The MPhil upgrade will be an important stage in your PhD.
-This page looks at the MPhil upgrade in more detail, explaining the examination process and assessment, and offering a couple of tips to guide you through.
+The PhD upgrade is an important stage in your PhD.
+This page looks at the MPhil to PhD upgrade in more detail, explaining the examination process and assessment, and offering a couple of tips to guide you through.

 Most PhD students begin their programmes registered for a Master of Philosophy (MPhil) degree.
 As its name suggests, this is a Masters-level research qualification.
 Once you have met the academic requirements of your chosen institution you will be upgraded from MPhil registration to the status of a full PhD candidate.